If you’re wondering how to get to Bristol, here are our best tips to travel to the city.

 How to Get Around Bristol

-Most of the best things to do in Bristol can be reached from the city centre on foot.
+Most of the best things to do in Bristol can be reached from the city centre on foot, so you’ll probably be able to walk to attractions from wherever you are staying.
 There are some exceptions, depending on where you’re staying and how much you’re cramming into a day.

 There are two bus companies servicing Bristol – First Buses and Stagecoach.
 You can check out First timetables here and Stagecoach here.
 Stagecoach buses mainly service UWE (the University of the West of England), but are open to anyone.
 They connect Clifton, the city centre, Fishponds and Filton.
 First Buses are more widespread and connect the entire city centre.
 Contactless payment is best.